carolbuckingham/developmentlogs/Week13Task1.md

 6. Description: Select "Singleline text".
 In the edit tab, give it an appropriate label and hint/description.
 7. Plant type RULE QUESTION: Select "Multiline text".
 In the edit tab, give it an appropriate label and hint/description.
 THEN, go back to the POI question, select it and in the right corner of the highlighted question area, click the arrow symbol ("Set rule").
 Set IF 'interesting or unique plant species', SHOW 'do you know what kind of plant it is?'.
 Click OK.
 8. Other comments: Select "Multiline text".
 In the edit tab, give it an appropriate label and hint/description.

+After making all edits, click Save on the lower right portion of the site.
+Then click Publish to be able to access the form for testing.

 ## Embedding a Survey123 form into a website
 1. In the Collaborate tab, navigate to "Who can submit to this survey?" - in order to be able to embed the survey it MUST be accessible to everyone.
 Checking that box and then saving will provide access to a link: Embed in website.